-PASC20 aims to open discussions on these new challenges, explore problems and propose solutions to address them and shape the future of scientific computing.
+The conference aims to open discussions on these new challenges, explore problems and propose solutions to address them and shape the future of scientific computing.

-PASC20 seeks to engage participants from academia, research labs and industry to address important issues in HPC and computational science.
+The PASC Conference seeks to engage participants from academia, research labs and industry to address important issues in HPC and computational science.
 PASC20 is inviting researchers from diverse scientific backgrounds to promote interdisciplinary collaboration and exchange of expertise.
 The conference is an opportunity for researchers in branches of science that require computer modeling and high-performance simulations to discuss computational techniques and technologies.

-As in previous years, the technical program of PASC20 is organized around eight scientific domains:
+The technical program of PASC20 is organized around eight scientific domains:

 - Climate and Weather